rapidsai/docker/CONTRIBUTING.md

 ## Pre-commit Hook

-This repo utilizes [pre-commit](https://pre-commit.com/) to provide developers quick feedback about their changes.
+This repo utilizes [pre-commit](https://pre-commit.com/) to provide developers with quick feedback about their changes.
 Install [pre-commit](https://pre-commit.com/#installation) and run `pre-commit install` from the project's root folder to activate the hooks.

 ## Adding a new Repo to Devel Images